GarysCorner/MardiGrasMaps/README.md

 ## Status

 This project is working but needs some polish.
-The maps need to look better the labeling needs better rotations and updating, and I need to add in patches for other datasets.
+The maps need to look better the labeling needs better rotations (probably UTM conversion required), and I need to add in patches for other datasets.
 Hopefully Ill get around to it, but you know how it is once a project is 75% complete, it stops being fun and I tend to put them down.
 But whatever I dont put enough on github so here it is.